 - Gas permeable lenses hold their shape and move on the eye with each blink.
 This movement pumps oxygen-containing tears under the lens.
 Soft lenses conform to the shape of the cornea and have only minimal movement with blinks, so little or no tears circulate under soft lenses.

 Because they are custom-machined to a smooth surface and maintain their shape on the eye, GP lenses provide sharper vision than soft lenses, which can fluctuate in shape and clarity if they start to dry out.
 Gas permeable lenses also provide a more stable and accurate correction of astigmatism.

 GP lenses are rigid, so there's no worry about ripping or tearing them.
 They are also easier to keep clean and don't need to be replaced frequently like soft lenses.
 With proper care, a single pair of GP lenses can last a year or longer.
 And since they're long-lasting, GP can be less expensive than soft lenses in the long run.

 Because they are made to order, there is an initial cost investment and they will take up to a week to manufacture if you do need a replacement pair.

-GP Lenses for Myopia Control and Ortho-K
+GP Lenses for Myopia Management and Ortho-K

 Research shows that gas permeable lenses might be effective in slowing the progression or worsening of myopia or nearsightedness, particularly in children.
-They are also used in Orthokeratology (ortho-k), a vision correcting procedure in which you wear the lenses at night to reshape your cornea for improved vision during the day.
+They are also used in Orthokeratology (ortho-k), a vision-correcting procedure in which you wear the lenses at night to reshape your cornea for improved vision during the day.